Abhay2021/flash-sales-site/readme.rst

 ###################
-# Flash Sales Site MVP
+# Flash Sales Site MVP with LIMIT LOGIN ATTEMPTS
 ###################

 Create a flash sales site where customer save more when shop more.